I2C Usage

 sudo i2cdetect -y -r 2

-- Please note that under normal circumstances, after pressing Enter, the above content will immediately appear with an address
+- Please note that under normal circumstances, pressing Enter will immediately display content like above along with an address

-- Please note that if the wiring is incorrect, the wires are reversed, the configuration is not open, or the module is damaged, the output will be abnormal
+- Please note that if the wiring is incorrect, the wires are reversed, the configuration is not enabled, or the module is damaged, the output will not be normal

-- The address needs to be converted from hexadecimal to decimal and filled in after
+- The address needs to be converted from hexadecimal to decimal and then entered after

 Configuration